 SGX is being employed by Secret Network, Oasis Network, Corda and Avalanche, amongst others in the blockchain space.

 Finally, the Obscuro team brings over five years of experience working with SGX in partnership with Intel.
-In the longer term, to decentralise away this dependency on Intel, Obscuro will expand to other TEE offerings and homomorphic encryption once it evolves further.
+In the longer term, to decentralise away this dependency on Intel, Obscuro will expand to other Secure Enclave offerings and homomorphic encryption once it evolves further.

 Roll-ups are fast becoming the de-facto approach to scaling L1 blockchains.
 They aim to move execution away from the L1 but tie back to it for security, data availability and access to liquidity.